blockscout-dev/fdsdffsd/README.md

 The function:

-1. validates launch permissions;
+1. Validates launch permissions
-2. validates the launch fee;
+2. Validates the launch fee
-3. validates creator tax limits;
+3. Validates creator tax limits
-4. validates the selected launch configuration;
+4. Validates the selected launch configuration
-5. validates the quote token;
+5. Validates the quote token
-6. verifies quote-token decimals;
+6. Verifies quote-token decimals
-7. verifies the expected economic configuration;
+7. Verifies the expected economic configuration
-8. deploys a new `BondingCurve`;
+8. Deploys a new `BondingCurve`
-9. deploys a new `LaunchToken`;
+9. Deploys a new `LaunchToken`
-10. connects the token and curve;
+10. Connects the token and curve
-11. registers the launch.
+11. Registers the launch

 ---